Skip to content

 Step 2: Answer the questions

-/new-project asks a structured set of questions to understand what you're building.
-Be honest and direct: the more context you give, the better the agent's plans will be.
+/new-project runs a structured interview to understand what you're building.
+Be honest and direct — the more context you give, the better the agent's plans will be.

 What are you building?